Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 More importantly, solar in Wisconsin does not only work when incentives are perfect.

 A useful way to think about purchased solar is as a home improvement that behaves a little like a retirement asset.
 You invest upfront, then collect tax-free value gradually over many years.
 It is not a perfect comparison.
 Solar is not liquid, and its return depends on your roof, your usage, your utility, and how you pay for it.
-But the comparison is still useful because the logic is similar: you put money to work now so that ‘future you’ has lower financial pressure.
+But the comparison is still useful because the logic is similar: you put money to work now so that the future you has lower financial pressure.

 There is also a financing angle that often gets overlooked.
 For homeowners who are not paying cash, home equity loans or HELOCs can be one of the more efficient ways to fund a solar project.
 When used for qualified home improvements, the interest is tax-deductible, which can materially improve the effective cost of financing.
 Combined with stabilizing interest rates, this is why the “cost of doing nothing” can quietly become higher than a well-structured solar payment over time.